 Every time you start your vehicle, your battery starts working and discharges power in the process.
 However, as the journey progresses, the battery is recharged by the engine.
 This recharge process is impossible during short trips and the battery cannot regain lost power over a short distance drive.
 The voltage of your battery is steadily decreased by regular short trips thus cutting short its life.
 This can be avoided by driving your car for longer periods and using a battery charger to help you recharge the battery after short trips.

 Fasten your battery securely

 Failure to fasten your battery securely usually results in constant movement and vibration of the battery.
-This damages the internal components of the battery and creates a short circuit and malfunction of the battey.
+This damages the internal components of the battery and creates a short circuit and malfunction of the battery.
 If you want to avoid this and lengthen your battery life, you must secure your battery properly.
 This should be done using an approved battery clamp to ensure that the battery is held down at all times.
 When fastening your battery, tighten the nuts until you reach the first point of resistance, after which you should continue for half a turn and stop.
-Even though fastening your battery securely is important, overtightening can cause damage to your battery.
+Even though fastening your battery securely is important, over tightening can cause damage to your battery.

 Have your battery checked regularly

 Every month you must have your car battery checked to ascertain that it is fully charged.
 Such check ups should be more frequent during the hotter months as this is when batteries tend to discharge faster.
 Ideally, a lead-acid battery is considered fully charged and best functional if it has 12.7 volts or more.
 You will need to charge your battery if it falls to 12.5 volts.
 It is recommended that you buy a car battery tester to help you keep track of its voltage.

 Avoid leaving the car unused for long periods of time